bjklab/Ecological-Model-of-Binary-Interaction-with-Dominant-Features/README.md

 </table>

-The absence of paired minutes likely reflects prior knowledge regarding the efficacy of pairing.
-In our demonstration examples, we have not taken differences in prior probability of successful pairing into account.
+The absence of paired minutes likely reflects prior knowledge regarding the expected efficacy of pairing.
+In our demonstration example, we have not taken differences in prior probability of successful pairing into account.
 The number of paired minutes only impacts the posterior certainty (e.g., 95% posterior credible interval) of the observed effects.
-But the EMBIID model structure does permit this prior knowledge to be incorporated.
+But the EMBIID model structure permits this prior knowledge to be incorporated.

-## Interaction Model Likelihood
+## Outcome Variables

 The interaction model can be specified using a variety of outcome variables, including continuous and binary variables.
 Here we